View Leo Ravina's Obituary on standardspeaker.com and share memories

 Arrangements are under the direction of Joseph B. Conahan Funeral Home Inc., 532 N. Vine St., Hazleton.

-To send a sympathy message or for more information, visit the funeral home website at www.conahanfuneralhome.com.
+To send a sympathy message or for information, visit the funeral home website at www.conahanfuneralhome.com.